PlaydateSquad/pd-achievements/README.md

 1. **Achievements:** If you’ll allow us to state the obvious, your game must implement the Playdate Achievements standard and include one or more achievements for the player to unlock.
 2. **Release Window:** Your game must be released or have a scheduled release date within the next 60 days.
 Games get abandoned all the time.
 We want to give proper attention to the games players can play _now_, and avoid cluttering the page with games that may never release.
 3. **Game URL:** Your game must have a dedicated URL to which your listing can link.
 This provides a place for players to go to learn more about your game, and serves as an additional signal that the project will release as planned.
-Any page dedicated exclusively to your game will do, whether its a Catalog listing, itch.io page, or personal website.
+Any page dedicated exclusively to your game will do, whether it’s a Catalog listing, itch.io page, or personal website.
 4. **Listing Content**.
 Regardless of the age appropriateness of your game, please keep the image, title, and description of your game listing family friendly.
 5. **Respectful:** Games that discriminate or disrespect any individuals or groups based on race, color, religion, sex, gender, age, origin, or disability will not be tolerated.